Ali-boorboor/Cms/README.md

 # CMS - PANEL
-> Content management system project that designed with tailwind.css & react.js & powered by typescript & vite 🖼️
+> Content management system project which handle crud operations along with uploader to upload png or jpg files and private routes for both apis and front routes that designed with tailwind.css & react.js & powered by typescript & vite 🖼️
->> This project is responsive & it's backend Apis developed by express.js & mysql database 👨‍💻
+>> This project is responsive & it's backend side developed by node.js & express.js & mongo database and uses jwt and hashing based system 👨‍💻
+>>
+>> (for security concerns its unable to show the backend code)
 ```javascript
 const infos = {
   stateManagement: Recoil,